bitcoinerlab/discovery/README.md

 ## Features

-- **Descriptor-Based Data Retrieval:** Retrieves UTXOs, transaction history, and balances for various sources: ranged descriptors, accounts (comprising internal & external descriptors), and addresses (a descriptor specialized for a specific index).
+- **Descriptor-Based Data Retrieval:** Retrieves transaction history for various sources, including: ranged descriptors, accounts (comprising internal & external descriptors), and addresses (a descriptor specialized for a specific index).

 - **Transaction Status Filter:** Offers the ability to filter results by `TxStatus`: `ALL` (including transactions in the mempool), `CONFIRMED` (assuming one confirmation) and `IRREVERSIBLE` (for transactions with more than a user-defined number of confirmations).